 - Can be powered wirelessly

-Our M250 prototype batteries are available now and we’re developing our M300 batteries - a miniature stacked battery that can also be customised.
+The Stereax M300 - a miniature stacked battery - will be available at the end of 2022.
 It will have a capacity of 300 µAh and dimensions of 5.6 mm x 3.6 mm x 0.9 mm.
 We do this by dicing, thinning and stacking 6 cells in less than 1 mm thickness.

 We’re currently working with product designers to develop customised batteries for their smart implants enabling them to innovate as much as possible and not be limited by the battery power.
-If you’d like to evaluate our M250 micro batteries contact us now on firstname.lastname@example.org and when you’ve finished testing them will swap with Stereax M300 free of charge.
+Engage now as an early adopter email@example.com.

 For more on our Stereax micro batteries: